intel/webml-polyfill/src/nn/wasm/src/README.md

-The nn_ops.js is compiled by Emscripten from https://github.com/Wenzhao-Xiang/webml-polyfill-wasm, which comes from https://android.googlesource.com/platform/frameworks/ml (licensed under the Apache License, Version 2.0).
+The source code comes from https://android.googlesource.com/platform/frameworks/ml (licensed under the Apache License, Version 2.0), and can be compiled to `nn_ops.js` by Emscripten, which is used for webml-polyfill WASM backend.

-# Build
+# WASM Build

 ## Prerequisites
 1. Python, node.js, CMake, and Java are not provided by emsdk.
 Make sure you have installed these beforehand with the system package manager.